TabbedOut/PushSample/README.md

 Sample code for implementation of Amazon SNS, Parse Push, Urban Airship, and Azure Mobile Hub in an iOS client
 -----------------

-Some sample REST code to push to both Urban Airship and Parse is below (the keys would have to be replaced to their actual values):
+Some sample REST code (with curl) to push to both Urban Airship and Parse is below (the keys would have to be replaced to their actual values):

 **Parse Basic Push**

 Pushes to IOS devices with an extra payload key-value pair for a url

 curl -X POST